Qitu/JFruit/README.md

   Author：Andy Xu，Email：andy@jitu.fun

-**Overview**：
+###Overview：
 JFruit released on October 1, 2017，as the first project for the author during his studies.
-It's made to provide an online shopping and delivery services mainly for fruits.
 It was a new and literally exciting experience to be an entrepreneur after graduation from high school in China.

-  **Technical Part**：
+ ###Technical Part：
-  JFruit is an hybrid app build on APICLOUD Platform
+ **JFruit is an hybrid app build on APICLOUD Platform**
 - [x] Chinese/English multi-language support
 - [x] It includes an authentiaction verification function using SMS service
 - [x] Flexible and Redevelopable API functions